 End-User adoption is a big issue for many, so SharePoint 2016 introduces changes to the user interface to hopefully help solve the problem.
 Elements from Office 365, like the Office 365 ribbon and the App Launcher, along with a touch-friendly interface for mobile devices, bring SharePoint into the new age of mobility and provide work-from-anywhere flexibility.

 Let’s make a nice, easy start and talk money.
 What does this investment cost?
-A good question if you’re ever going to evaluate the potential returns for your business.
-Items to consider would be, for example, migration of data and content, employee training and user-adoption of new elements, buying or upgrading licenses.
+This a good question if you’re ever going to evaluate the potential returns for your business.
+Items to consider would be, for example, migration of data and content, employee training and user adoption of new elements, and buying or upgrading licenses.

 For an investment many describe as not much different than previous versions, the cumulative time-and-cost factor for the above examples may be a decider.
 But is this version really not much different?